KomodoPlatform/developer-docs/docs/nSPV/README.md

 **login wif**

-Use this method to login to an address.
+Use this method to login to an address using its wifkey.

 #### Arguments